 Best Online Criminal Justice Programs in Madison, WI (2026)

 Madison, Wisconsin has a population of about 275,568.
 The city’s median household income is $76,983 (Census ACS 2023, 5-year).
 About 59.2% of adults 25+ hold a bachelor’s degree or higher.
-There are 5 accredited criminal justice programs within 100 miles of Madison.
+Our directory has 39 accredited schools offering criminal justice programs near Madison, with tuition ranging from $4,696 to $12,397 per year for indexed programs.
 In the Madison, WI metro area, the top-earning criminal justice-related role is Police Supervisor at a median $115,590 annually (BLS OEWS, May 2024).

 Closest Criminal Justice Schools to Madison

-The five accredited institutions below are the closest options indexed in our directory that offer criminal justice programs.
+The 10 accredited institutions below are the closest among the 39 schools in our directory that offer criminal justice programs near Madison.
 Distances are calculated from Madison city center.

 SchoolCityDistanceTuitionOnline